Get Globetrotting is a travel planning company focused on finding families trips that fit their budget without sacrificing comfort.

 Booking Checklist: An itemized list of everything to book before leaving on your trip.
 This includes hotel/Airbnb/house swap information, flight details, and any activities that require advance booking.
 All of the websites and prices for everything are included in this list, so it's easy to get a quick snapshot of how much a trip will cost.
 This is one of my favorite things to provide for my clients because it ensures that they don't end up wasting precious travel hours standing in long lines!

 Detailed Itinerary: This is the meat and potatoes of your full trip package.
 Every day is laid out for your traveling ease.
 I use guidebooks, Instagram, blogs, museum websites, Pinterest, and personal experience to craft the perfect trip.
 One client just sent me her Pinterest board and I planned her whole trip off of it.
-All you have to do is tell me the ages and interests of your group.
+All you have to do is fill out a travel profile.

 Q: What does a typical detailed itinerary look like?